-Keep in mind that you will definitely need more than one day in Boston to take advantage of this.
+Keep in mind that you will definitely need more than one day in Boston to take advantage of these incredible activities.

 When to Visit Boston

-This 24 hour Boston itinerary involves a lot of walking – and some of it is on unlevel and cobblestone sidewalks.
+This 24-hour Boston itinerary involves a lot of walking – and some of it is on unlevel and cobblestone sidewalks.
 We recommend visiting in the late spring, summer, or early fall when the weather is nice.
-If you are visiting during a different part of the year, you may want to pick a choose a few items on this list and take public transportation between them.
+If you are visiting during a different part of the year, you may want to pick choose a few items on this list and take public transportation between them.

 Don’t forget your comfortable shoes.
 Because of the nature of the sidewalks in downtown Boston, we recommend flats or sneakers – leave the heels in your suitcase!
 You may also want to pack a rain poncho and/or umbrella for rainy days or pop-up showers.